The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity: Riemann and Cartan manifolds

-It is then evident that, when $e^{\tilde \alpha(\tilde x)}$ converges to 1 at the end of the inflation epoch, all tilde quantities of CGR, converge to the homologous standard quantities and action integrals of GR.
+It is thus evident that, when $e^{\alpha(x)}$ converges to 1 at the end of the inflation epoch, all hat quantities of CGR converge to the homologous standard quantities and action integrals of GR.
 Correspondingly, the EM tensors on the Cartan manifold